 This is a ridiculously relevant point!

-Doing big compound lifts that require extreme firing of the abdominal muscles simply to keep the spine in alignment during a big lift, works them evenly and thoroughly.
+Doing big compound lifts that require the extreme firing of the abdominal muscles simply to keep the spine in alignment during a big lift, works them evenly and thoroughly.

 Talk to any powerlifter and they’ll probably state they barely do any ab specific exercises.